sunilchhablani/FreeSwitchJavaEventLogger/ReadMe.md

 Running the Java Logger:
 1)	This application was coded in Windows Eclipse IDE.
 I have exported the complete project in a zip file FreeSwitchJavaEventLogger.zip.
 To run, import this zip file in eclipse IDE (present on any platform) and then try to compile and run file called JavaClient.java

 2)	Once application is up and running, it will try and connect to FreeSwitch server on default host localhost:8021.
 If the FreeSwitch server is up and running, the application will start logging all the event and related information in a file called EventLogs.txt

-3)	The application will continue to log events till QUIT is sent on console.
+3)	The application will continue to log events till QUIT is recieved on console.